-We recently conducted a short survey exploring how library job titles had changed over time, as well as what goes on behind that title in the Librarian’s role itself.
-Although the sample size was relatively small, the results speak a lot to what we are seeing across the information industry at the moment.
+Communications and promotion are two of the biggest challenges that information professionals face today.
+These are essential library management skills.
+We conducted a short survey exploring how library job titles had changed over time, as well as what goes on behind that title in the Librarian’s role itself.
+Although the sample size was relatively small, the results say a lot about what we are seeing across the information industry at the moment.

 So what does this really mean?
 Once again, we see a manifestation of the lack of a clear understanding of the role and purpose of the library and information profession.
 Whilst titles may be broadening and shifting away from library terminology towards a knowledge and information focus, there doesn’t seem to be much change going on behind those names.

 “What's in a name?
 That which we call a rose

 By any other name would smell as sweet”

 It seems that the focus shouldn’t be so much on changing the name of the library but rather we should be looking at what is happening behind the scenes.

 41% of survey participants cited perception of the library and information service as the biggest barrier to success in their role.
 Next came budget and lack of resources (including time) at 18% each.
 14% blamed problems with strategy, whilst 5% referred to issues with the IT department or problems with information overload.

 Sadly it doesn’t come as much of a surprise to see poor perceptions of the library at the top of the list.
 It is clear that there is a consistent failure of firms and coworkers to see the need and value of the library and information service.

 “No one knows what the job title actually means in relation to libraries”